apache/causeway-site/content/reference/recognized-annotations/Programmatic.md

 Title: @Programmatic

-The `@Programmatic` annotation can be used to cause Apache Isis to complete ignore a class member.
-This means it won't appear in any viewer, its value will not be persisted, and it won't appear in any XML snapshots <!--(see ?)-->.
+The `@Programmatic` annotation causes the method to be excluded completely from the Apache Isis metamodel.
+This means it won't appear in any UI, and it won't appear in any mementos/snapshots.

 A common use-case is to ignore implementation-level artifacts.
 For
 example: